kaskad737/hrforecast_dejobs_parse_script/README.md

 ---

 ## <a id='intro'>Introduction</a>
-The purpose of this script is to parse data from dejobs.org, then process them and save them to the database and json file
+The purpose of this script is to parse data from dejobs.org, then process them and save them to the database and json file.
 ___
 ## <a id='structdesc'>Structure description</a>

-File ```dejobs.py``` сontains actually script for parsing data from [dejobs.org](https://dejobs.org/jobs/) and saves it to database
+File ```dejobs.py``` сontains actually script for parsing data from [dejobs.org](https://dejobs.org/jobs/) and saves it to database and json file.